oarepo/vue-popup-login/README.md

 ```

 When the iframe creator is set, no popup is created and the login will be performed
 via this iframe.
-Note that not all backends (such as shibboleth) support logging
+Note that login backends must allow for iframe embedding - google
-in iframes by default.
+`X-Frame-Options` for details.